jacum/ansible-vpn-gateway/README.md

 # ansible-vpn-gateway
-Minimalistic hardened and handy self-contained provisioning of a VPN gateway, with client certificate management and a DNS proxy.
+Minimalistic hardened and convenient self-contained provisioning of a VPN gateway, with client certificate management and a DNS proxy for CentOS.

 Roles:
  - `vpn-gateway` installs gateway host on a gateway VM